 I previously completed an MSc in Literature and Modernity at the University of Edinburgh (with distinction).
 My dissertation title was ‘Stream of Consciousness in the British and Irish novel 2010-2015’, and my PhD thesis began as an expansion of this topic.
 It examined the influence of 1920s modernist writers such as James Joyce and Virginia Woolf on the contemporary modernist fiction of Eimear McBride, Jon McGregor and Will Self.
 It used the theories of Colin MacCabe, Catherine Belsey and Raymond Williams amongst others to examine how such writing can subvert the implicit assumptions of prose written according to the hegemony of realist technique.

 My undergraduate MA was in English Language and Literature, also from Edinburgh, in 2012.
 I graduated with first-class honours.
 My dissertation title was ‘Mirrors of Worlds: is a Secondary World by necessity an allegorical or satiric comment on the Primary World?’.
 It considered the Gormenghast trilogy by Mervyn Peake, the Lord of the Rings trilogy by J. R. R. Tolkien, and Phantastes by George Macdonald, and the nature of the link between the Secondary Worlds created in these texts, and the Primary World of our own reality.
 I also spent the third year of this degree on exchange at the University of Queensland.

-I was fortunate enough to be contacted by Peake’s leading biographer, G. Peter Winnington, who added my undergraduate dissertation to his online database of Peake criticism, Peake in Print, which can be located here.
+Peake’s leading biographer, G. Peter Winnington added my undergraduate dissertation to his online database of Peake criticism, Peake in Print, which can be located here.

 In 2012 I also received a Carnegie Undergraduate Vacation Scholarship for a six-week creative writing project, details of which can be found under the ‘Writing’ tab, above.